Academic Catalog

 (3 credits) (Fall Semester)

-Introduction to American Government (3) (F) This course is an introduction to the American system that emphasizes: the Constitution, federalism, political socialization, political parties and interest groups, and the balance of the three branches of government.
+This course is an introduction to the American system that emphasizes: the Constitution, federalism, political socialization, political parties and interest groups, and the balance of the three branches of government.
 Included is a survey of state and local government issues as well as the fundamentals of financing American government.
 The course highlights the processes of civic education and of electoral consent.
+Cannot get credit for both POLS-1000 and POLS-1800.
 (PC)

 General Education Categories: Person & Community